Sustainable Business is Good Business

 Responding to stakeholders’ changing expectations, CEOs of nearly 200 of the world’s most influential companies issued a new vision for the purpose of the corporation in August 2019.
 In addition to generating profits, the group declared, they must also invest in their employees, protect the environment and deal fairly and ethically with their suppliers.

 2) Indices and raters track it

-Raters and rankers like Bloomberg, MSCI, Thompson Reuters, Morningstar, Dow Jones, Sustainalytics, and CDP (formerly known as the Climate Disclosure Project) are responding to shareholder interest with reams of ESG data.
+Raters and rankers like Bloomberg, MSCI, Sustainalytics, Dow Jones Sustainability Indices, Thompson Reuters, Morningstar, and CDP are responding to shareholder interest with reams of ESG data.

 3) Raters increasingly assess risk exposure